WarriorHanamy/px4-vtol/README.md

 The aerodynamics plugin that used by the `gz_tailsitter` will be installed by the top-level ROS2 package, which is now private util the paper is published.

+Note that the `docker` branch speficially remove the hareware compiler installtion dependencies, since this process in container building is very **framented** and **slow**.

 # Installation
 ```shell
 git clone --recursive https://github.com/WarriorHanamy/px4-vtol.git